Business Email Compromise (BEC) Attacks and Countermeasures

 Attack scenarios

-There are multiple ways threat actors can get hold of user credentials.
-If the enterprise has not enabled MFA, it becomes easier for them to obtain the credentials, either through phishing, purchasing them from dark web markets where credentials are sold, or by using compromised credentials from other third-party or social media websites if the user is reusing the same credentials.
+There are multiple ways that threat actors can get hold of user credentials.
+If the enterprise has not enabled MFA, it becomes easier - either through phishing, purchasing information from the dark web, or by using compromised credentials from other third-party or social media websites if the user is reusing the same credentials.

-In more advanced attacks where MFA is enabled for the account, the threat actor can perform various attacks such as push notification fatigue or man-in-the-middle (also known as adversarial-in-the-middle attack), where the threat actor steals the session token and reuses it to impersonate the user.
+In more advanced attacks where MFA is enabled, the threat actor can perform various attacks such as push notification fatigue or man-in-the-middle (also known as adversarial-in-the-middle) attacks, in which the threat actor steals the session token and reuses it to impersonate the user.

-Here are some of the key technique’s adversaries use to obtain the credentials or session tokens.
+Here are some of the key techniques adversaries use to obtain credentials or session tokens:

 • Multi-factor authentication (MFA) Prompt Bombing or MFA fatigue